 - Assist in development and present an annual K-12 student art show in the Education Wing.

-- Work with Director of Education and Public Programs to develop assessment tools to analyze Gallery Guide performance and effectiveness of gallery tours.
+- Work with the Director of Education and Public Programs to recruit, train and evaluate gallery guides.

 - Assist Education staff with large-scale community events as assigned.